intersystems-ru/port/README.md

 ## How to install

-In order to install Port, you just need to import the file [port.xml](https://github.com/rfns/port/blob/nightly/port.xml)with the compile flag enabled and restart your Studio.
+In order to install Port, you just need to import the file [port.xml](https://github.com/rfns/port/blob/nightly/port.xml) with the compile flag enabled and restart your Studio.

 ## Configuration